-Palo Alto and Atherton decided last week to file the suit, which challenges the project's environmental impact report (EIR) certification.
+Palo Alto and Atherton decided earlier this week to file the suit, which challenges the project's environmental impact report (EIR) certification.

 An earlier lawsuit filed two years ago also attacked the project's environmental impact report.
 A judge ruled in August 2009 that the rail authority did need to revise the portions evaluating land use, right-of-way impacts, and vibration effects.

-The California High-Speed Rail Authority revised the report to address those areas and released a new version Aug.
-20, which is now facing another legal battle.
+The California High-Speed Rail Authority revised the report to address those areas and released a new, final version on Aug.
+20, 2010 -- which is now facing another legal battle.

 Attorney Stuart Flashman, who represents the cities, said this lawsuit examines different aspects of the project from the previous one, such as widening its right-of-way and eliminating tunnels as an option for the Peninsula segment.